apache/shiro/README-runtime-requirements.txt

 Minimal required dependencies
 -------------
-Java 1.5 and later: Ensure ki.jar and Apache commons-logging.jar are in your application's classpath.
+Java 1.5 and later: Ensure ki-all.jar, slf4j-api.jar and one of slf4j's
+                    bindings (slf4j-simple.jar, slf4j-log4j12, etc) are in your application's classpath.
-Java 1.3 and 1.4 only: ki.jar, commons-logging.jar and retroweaver.jar and its associated dependendencies
+Java 1.3 and 1.4 only: ki.jar, slf4j-api.jar, an slf4j bindng, retroweaver.jar and its associated dependendencies

 Feature-based dependencies